thutyecology/GlobalInfrastructure/README.md

-# Contrasting difference in human access to socio-economic-environmental infrastructure between Global North and Global South
+# Global inequality in infrastructure access and the associated disparity in health outcomes

 All code used to produce the necessary data and results